-The Harrison/Albany Corridor Study Area forms the eastern edge of the South End Neighborhood zoning district.
+The Harrison Albany Corridor Study Area forms the eastern edge of the South End Neighborhood zoning district.
 The southern portion of the district's eastern boundary is intended to coincide with the Massachusetts Avenue Connector.
 However, the location of the roadway has changed since the zoning district was created, leaving portions of land that are contiguous to the South End in the adjacent South Boston Neighborhood zoning district.

-South End Neighborhood District Southern Boundary
+South End Neighborhood District southern boundary

-South End Landmark District Commission Protection Area Boundary and Height Maximums
+South End Landmark District Commission Protection Area boundary (bold black line) and height maximums